 Advice to My Younger Self: A Series By an Older, Wiser Inspiring Women

 By the time I reached middle school, I was learning how to interact with other children my age.
-Also, I developed a high self-esteem, which enable me to socialize with other kids because I had the best mother in the world any child could ever need.
+Also, I developed high self-esteem, which enables me to socialize with other kids because I had the best mother in the world any child could ever need.
 She always paid attention to that developing self-esteem and always knew how to make everything better.

-As a child, we see life as fun and games, rather than as it really is.
+As a child, we see life as fun and games, rather than as it is.
 As an adult, I have learned that life is really like a boomerang.
-We throw our best effort out there, and nobody really knows how it will return.
+We throw our best effort out there, and nobody knows how it will return.
 Most people hope life will bring them an attractive spouse with money, a big beautiful house, and a nice big car.
 Sometimes, though, that is not what the boomerang returns.
 Life doesn’t work that way.
 Life is what we make of it.